pygimli.physics.ert#

 Inverted profile Resistivity vector Coverage vector Standardized coverage vector Mesh (bms and vtk with results)

-- showModel(model=None, elecs=True, ax=None, **kwargs)[source]#
+- showModel(model=None, ax=None, elecs=True, **kwargs)[source]#

 Show the last inversion result.

-- Parameters
+- Parameters:

-- Return type
+- Return type:

 ax, cbar

-- simulate(mesh, scheme, res, **kwargs)[source]#
+- simulate(*args, **kwargs)[source]#

 Simulate an ERT measurement.